-There are statutory (legal) regulations, which govern sperm storage.
-These are controlled by the HFEA, which was set up by Parliament in 1990.
+The Human Fertilisation and Embryology Authority (HFEA) is the regulator of fertility treatment in the UK.
 The law requires that you consent to the storage of your sperm and its future use.

-We are normally allowed to store sperm for up to 55 years in total, subject to appropriate consent forms and medical statements having been completed.
+We are normally allowed to store sperm for up to 55 years in total, subject to appropriate consent forms having been completed.
 These sperm are stored only for your use.

-In the event of your death, provided your consent has been given in writing, we will be able to continue to keep your samples in storage for a named partner's use.
+In the event of your death or medical incapacity, provided your consent has been given in writing, we will be able to continue to keep your samples in storage for a named partner's use.
 We would then continue to contact your partner about their requirements regarding the samples.
+In the event of death or ongoing mental incapacity, sperm may only be kept in storage for a maximum of 10 years.